poloexe/poloexe/README.md

 - 👋 Hi, I’m @poloexe
-- 👀 I’m interested in Full-Stack Development.
+- 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning Web Design
+- 🌱 I’m currently learning Fullstack Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can follow me on IG @helovespolo
+- 📫 You can follow me on IG @rtro.polo

 <!---
 poloexe/poloexe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.